yurovsky/yurovsky.github.io/_posts/2017-01-20-qemu-unit-tests.md

 could even introduce a configuration option in your `external/Config.in` menu to make tests optional or control whether test failures break the build, as usual there is a lot that can be customized with buildroot.

+## qemu and kernel version

+One more thing: the recipe the builds qemu in buildroot, `package/qemu/qemu.mk`, performs a check comparing the host's kernel version to the target's and will only succeed if the host version is greater than or equal to the target's.
+As such, for example, if your host is running the 4.8 kernel and you're building the 4.9 kernel for the target, you may find that buildroot refuses to build `qemu-arm` for you.
+In that case patch or edit the recipe to defeat or remove this check (look for `HOST_QEMU_COMPARE_VERSION`).